What is a Virtual Machine and What Does It Do?

 Relevance

-Similarly, applications developed for any standard operating system ready for use such as Windows, Linux, Netware or Solaris can run on the VM.
-Machines should not have special requirements to make them suitable for virtualization.
+Similarly, applications developed for any standard operating system that is ready for use, such as Windows, Linux, Netware, or Solaris, can run on the VM.
+Machines should not have particular requirements to make them suitable for virtualization.
 In this sense, a virtual pc is the same as a physical machine.
 That is, customers do not need to make adjustments to run applications.
 All applications that can run on the client’s physical servers also run on machines.

-Although virtual pcs can share the physical resources of a single computer, they remain completely isolated from each other as if they were independent machines.
+Although virtual PCs can share the physical resources of a single computer, they remain entirely isolated from each other as if they were independent machines.
 For example, if there are four machines on a single physical server and one of them fails, the other three computers are still available.
-Isolation is an important factor explaining why the availability and protection of applications running in a virtual environment are superior to those running in a traditional non-virtualized system.
+Isolation is an important factor explaining why the availability and protection of applications running in a virtual environment are superior to those running in a traditional, non-virtualized system.

 Encapsulation